How long have you been involved with Musical Futures:

 - I have worked as both an instrumental teacher teaching cello, but spent the majority of my career teaching music in both primary and high schools before joining ArtForms (the Leeds Pathfinder) to work on the PHF Musical Futures special initiative in 2005.

-- Currently Head of Extended Learning Development (part-time) for ArtForms (Leeds Music Education Partnership)
+- As well as Managing Director of Musical Futures I am also Head of Extended Learning Development (part-time) for ArtForms (Leeds Music Education Partnership)

 - Project Manager, National Co-ordinator, Secondary Programme Manager, Head of Strategic Partnerships for Musical Futures